shipz-developers/com.transport/README.md

 * If you did everything correctly you will see something like this depending on your app and configs:
 <img width="526" height="266" alt="image" src="https://github.com/user-attachments/assets/ca6f2aef-b956-4501-b806-8759ab7e8098" />

+# Recommed Providers
+* OVH - DDoS Protection
+* Hetzner - Budget & Balanced (low ddos protection but stable if your app runs using critical load & packets)
+* Recommed: LXC virtual machine, some providers offer LXC which uses the host kernel pushing your VM's networking to the max level and much faster